-Scans raw files and creates a file to help modders transition from autoSyndrome to reaction-trigger.
+Prints useful things to the console and a file to help modders transition from autoSyndrome to modtools/reaction-trigger.

-Prints useful things to the console and a file to help modders transition from autoSyndrome to reaction-trigger.
-This script is basically an apology for breaking backward compatibility, and will be removed eventually.
+This script is basically an apology for breaking backward compatibility in June 2014, and will be removed eventually.

 modtools/skill-change